 Faisal is currently a PhD student in the Computer Science department at North Dakota State University where he is involved in several clubs/organizations as well as diverse leadership activities.
 He obtained his BS and MS in Computer Science & Engineering from United International University, Bangladesh, part of which was completed at the University of Bradford, UK under the European Union’s eLink scholarship.
 His broad research interest is in machine learning and data mining , with a goal to develop and apply these techniques in diverse fields like healthcare, geo-spatial, and cyber security.
 He is also interested in applying his knowledge, and design technologies for unprivileged health communities.

-Damian Lampl is a Computer Science Ph.
-D. candidate at North Dakota State University.
-He is also a faculty member in Computer Science at Concordia College in Moorhead, Minnesota, where he is leading cooperative efforts with the NDSU Institute for Cybersecurity Education and Research.
+Damian Lampl is a faculty member in Computer Science at Concordia College in Moorhead, Minnesota, where he is leading cooperative efforts with the NDSU Institute for Cybersecurity Education and Research.
 Lampl has expertise in numerous areas related to cybersecurity, including trust modeling, data analytics, and high-performance vertical data storage and processing methodologies.

 Sayantica is currently pursuing her PhD in the Department of Computer Science at North Dakota State University.
 Sayantica obtained her MS degree from the Department of Electrical and Computer Engineering at North Dakota State University.
 She is currently working as graduate assistant in the Computer Science Department at North Dakota State University.
 Her research area of interest includes cryptography, neural networks and neural cryptography.